Refactoring

 One common misconception is that refactoring is a major project that needs to be planned and executed separately.
 This thinking is flawed because it overlooks the continuous nature of refactoring.
 Treating refactoring as a separate project can lead to increased technical debt and reduced code quality over time.

-Refactoring is not a exactly flow to follow, it is a learning process, while we are facing the known, refactoring help developers to learn as it gets understanding of the source code.
-It might be needed to do many refactors and see the code in a worse state, until it gets in a better state.
+In my opinion, refactoring is not exactly a flow to follow.
+It is a learning process.
+While we are facing the known, refactoring helps developers to learn as they gain understanding of the source code.
+It might be needed to do many refactorings and see the code in a worse state until it gets to a better state.

 Rewrite or refactor?